d0rc/agent-os/README.md

 AgencyOS offers several benefits, including:

-- High-performance multi-agent execution environment for mixed compute
+- High-performance multi-agent execution environment for mixed compute;
-- A set of tools to facilitate Monte-Carlo search in semantic spaces with real-world grounding, for laptops
+- A set of tools to facilitate Monte-Carlo search in semantic spaces with real-world grounding, for laptops;
-- Compatibility with various compute resources (cloud GPUs, local GPUs, remote hardware)
+- Compatibility with various compute resources (cloud GPUs, local GPUs, remote hardware);
+- Local inference load balancer with caching, tooling and data lake APIs for LLMs research.

 ### How can I stay updated on AgencyOS developments?